Meet the cast of 2020’s Silent Witness series 23

 Who’s DS Mike Macneil?
 Claire’s Detective Sergeant.

 What else has Charles Babalola been in?
-Most lately, he was seen enjoying one other Detective Sergeant – DS Andy Bevan – within the ITV crime thriller Bancroft.
-Different credit embody Kulonga in The Legend of Tarzan, Andrew in Mary Magdalene, Tusk in Black Mirror episode Hated within the Nation, DS Jesse Rawlins in 13, and Ade in Stan Lee’s Fortunate Man.
+Most lately, he was seen taking part in one other Detective Sergeant – DS Andy Bevan – within the ITV crime thriller Bancroft.
+Different credit embrace Kulonga in The Legend of Tarzan, Andrew in Mary Magdalene, Tusk in Black Mirror episode Hated within the Nation, DS Jesse Rawlins in 13, and Ade in Stan Lee’s Fortunate Man.
 He additionally starred reverse Bryan Cranston in a stage manufacturing of Community.

 Tom Goodman-Hill performs AC Tim Holloway

 Who’s AC Tim Holloway?
 The Assistant Commissioner.
-He is aware of Clarissa from a case they labored on collectively years in the past, and now he’s come to the Lyell Centre with the Jason Forbes case as a substitute of the native pathology lab.
+He is aware of Clarissa from a case they labored on collectively years in the past, and now he’s come to the Lyell Centre with the Jason Forbes case as an alternative of the native pathology lab.
 DCI Claire Ashby is his protégé.

 What else has Tom Goodman-Hill been in?
-Just lately he starred reverse Molly Windsor and Katherine Kelly in ITV drama Cheat, enjoying Adam.
-Tom Goodman-Hill can be identified for enjoying Joe Hawkins in People, and has appeared in Everest, The Imitation Recreation, and Mr Selfridge.
+Just lately he starred reverse Molly Windsor and Katherine Kelly in ITV drama Cheat, taking part in Adam.
+Tom Goodman-Hill can be recognized for enjoying Joe Hawkins in People, and has appeared in Everest, The Imitation Recreation, and Mr Selfridge.

 Andre Flynn performs Malcolm Wilde

 What higher to do on a freezing Saturday?
 Catch up #Jamestown episode 5 on @SkyOne and @NOWTV!
-Get pleasure from! pic.twitter.com/s8BWlO3VfR
+Take pleasure in! pic.twitter.com/s8BWlO3VfR

 — Andre Flynn (@andre_lflynn) March three, 2018